LuigiLegion/gatsby-portfolio-site/content/blog/star-wars-name-generator/index.md

 ### Description:

-Responsive web app that allows users to find their very own Star Wars name based on their name in real life.
-Names are picked out of over 22,000 first names and 10,000 last names from both Canon and Legends by utilizing a set of matching algorithms.
+Responsive web app that allows users to create their very own Star Wars name based on any name.
+Names are generated out of over 22,000 first names and 10,000 last names from both Canon and Legends by utilizing a set of custom string matching algorithms.

 MVP completed in 4 days for a solo project.